Journalists are busy people who are looking for any excuse to set fire to your media release. It’s a sad story but that’s where most of them go.

 And if you continue to send through terrible media releases, you’ll soon be popped on a journalist’s spam list: permanently consigning your pitches to the media graveyard.

-And yet so many PR agencies and in-house comms teams continue to churn out terrible releases that are destined for the e-trash can.
+And yet so many PR agency and in-house comms teams continue to churn out terrible releases that are destined for the e-trash can.

 What they are usually doing wrong is making four grievous errors.
 We outline them below and show you how to remedy those mistakes.